Dr Lewis Mattin

 About me

-I have an undergraduate degree in Exercise Nutrition and an MRes in Sports Nutrition from Nottingham Trent University (NTU), where I worked closely with Dr Lewis James.
-I was a postgraduate teaching assistant at Manchester Metropolitan University (MMU), where I also completed a PhD.
-During this time, I studied how exercise effect gastrointestinal function, appetite, and metabolic regulation with guidance from Dr Gethin Evans & Dr Adora Yau.
-In 2021, I joined the University of East Anglia as a Lecturer in Physiology before taking up my current position in 2023 at the University of Westminster as a Lecturer in Human Physiology.
+I have an undergraduate degree in Exercise Nutrition and an MRes in Sports Nutrition from Nottingham Trent University (NTU), where I worked closely with Dr Lewis James during the BSc program and Prof Craig Sale & Prof Kirsty Elliott-Sale during the MRes program before progressing to a Postgraduate Teaching Assistant at Manchester Metropolitan University (MMU), where I also completed a PhD.
+During this time, I studied how exercise affects gastrointestinal function, appetite, and metabolic regulation with guidance from Dr Gethin Evans & Dr Adora Yau.
+In 2021, I joined the University of East Anglia (UEA) as a Lecturer in Physiology before taking up my current position in 2023 at the University of Westminster as a Lecturer in Human Physiology.

-I am a Fellow of the Higher Education Academy.
-Furthermore, I am an active member of The Physiological Society, in which I am the representative at the University of Westminster and a full member of the Society for Endocrinology, in which I am a member of the public engagement committee.
+I am a Fellow of the Higher Education Academy, an active member of The Physiological Society as the Early Career Researcher EDI Rep, and the University of Westminster representative, as well as The Society for Endocrinology public engagement committee member.

-This research aims to enhance knowledge related to metabolic regulation, time of day feeding, and weight management.
-With a particular interest in endocrinology related to gastrointestinal hormones.
+This research aims to enhance knowledge of metabolic regulation, time of day feeding, and weight management, with a particular interest in endocrinology related to gastrointestinal hormones.

 Enquirers from students looking for self-funded PhD studies or summer research assistants are welcome ([email protected])